openshift-online/ocm-support-cli/README.md

 #### Creating subscription labels

-Use the `subscriptionLabel` subcommand to create a label to a subscription, passing a key and a value.
+Use the `subscriptionLabel` subcommand to assign a label to a subscription, passing a key and a value.

 The following flags are available for `create subscriptionLabel`: